 University Handbook, Section B:

 (July 2006, 04/10/12, 09/08/14, 06/05/15, 02/22/17, 2/22/18, 12/10/19, 10/13/20, 3/9/22 revisions)

-B1 The chief administrative officer of Kansas State University is the President, who serves at the pleasure of the Kansas Board of Regents.
-The office of the President is the focal point for plans, policies, and operational decisions crucial to institutional progress.
+B1 President.
+The chief administrative officer of the university is the president, who serves at the pleasure of the Board of Regents.
+The Office of the President is the focal point for plans, policies, and operational decisions crucial to institutional progress.
 To fulfill the responsibilities for administration, the presidential offices include provost, vice presidents, chief information officer, and chief financial officer.
 The Office of the President includes the chief of staff, chief diversity and inclusion officer, university general counsel, chief government relations officer, and other staff.
 For additional information, see the Office of the President website.

 Architecture, Planning and Design

 Technology and Aviation

 B21 The dean is the chief administrative officer of each college.
 The dean is responsible for operation and development, for planning and budgeting, and for personnel management and activities in each college.B30 The academic department is the basic administrative unit of the university.
 In addition to the degree programs offered through its academic departments, Kansas State University also offers degree programs through a variety of other programs, divisions, and schools.

 B31 The administrative responsibilities of each department/unit are given to a head/chair/director (unit administrator), whose appointment is recommended to the provost on the basis of recommendations originating with the dean of the college with the advice of the faculty of the department/unit concerned.
 A unit may adopt specific policies concerning such matters as the selection, retention, evaluation, and job description of the unit administrator.
 Policies must be within the mission of the college and with the concurrence of the dean of the college, provost, and two-thirds vote of its faculty.